codebude/takecode/README.md

    ```

 2. **Edit the volume mapping**:
-   Open `docker-compose.yml` and update the volume path to point to your local MassCode `db.json` file:
+   Open `docker-compose.yml` and update the volume path to point to your local massCode `db.json` file:
    ```yaml
    volumes:
      - /path/to/your/masscode/db.json:/data/db.json:ro